Leonte Răutu: "Anti-Revisionism"

-Răutu was still unchallenged as cultural policymaker even as Stalin died, although the Romanian regime contemplated structural changes.
+Răutu was still unchallenged as cultural policymaker even after Stalin's death, although the Romanian regime contemplated structural changes.
 After 1956, essentially his only superior within the party was Gheorghiu-Dej, who cared little for cultural intrigues.
-At the VIIth party congress in December 1955, Răutu became an alternate member of the politburo.
+According to Gheorghiu-Dej's disciple, Gheorghe Apostol, Chișinevschi and Răutu sought to endear themselves to the PMR leadership by promoting a "cult of personality", which Gheorghiu-Dej resented and actively discouraged.
+At the VIIth party congress on December 28, 1955, Răutu became an alternate member of the politburo.
 Shortly after, he began an investigation into the activities of Nicolae Labiș, the disillusioned Marxist poet.
 Răutu signaled Labiș's fall into disgrace, declaring his piece "Murdered Albatross" to be pessimistic and unworthy of "building-sites that construct socialism."

-The tensions between Gheorghiu-Dej and Soviet ruler Nikita Khrushchev were highlighted during the Hungarian revolution of 1956.
+The tensions between Gheorghiu-Dej and Khrushchev, who had risen to a paramount position in the Soviet Union, were highlighted during the Hungarian revolution of 1956.
 Romania participated in the punitive expedition against Hungary.
 Răutu himself reported that the general public felt that Romania suffered "because of the terrible boners made by the Soviets in Hungary."
 Documenting the reorientation of the mid-1950s, scholar Ken Jowitt included Răutu and Gheorghiu-Dej's economic adviser, Alexandru Bârlădeanu, among the PMR "regime figures" who mediated "between the progressives and the Stalinists."
 When Gheorghiu-Dej, who played the two factions against each other, decided to overturn some of the Zhdanovist measures adopted in the 1950s, he even described Răutu and Roller as responsible for the PMR's frail relationship with the Romanian intellectuals.

 Răutu had another close call at the Party Plenary of June 1957: Chișinevschi and Constantinescu were both attacked by Gheorghiu-Dej as "liberal socialists" and "revisionists", then expelled from the party's inner core.
 Even though he was one of Chișinevschi's confidants (and Natalia Răutu was Chișinevschi's secretary), Răutu managed to survive the incident and preserved his standing.
 He expressed full support for Gheorghiu-Dej, and was even tasked by the communist leader with redacting the Plenary documents for public view.
 He collaborated on this project with Ceaușescu, who was one of Gheorghiu-Dej's trusted men.
+In early 1957, Răutu probed the Artists' Guild, allegedly entrapping M. H. Maxy, the painter and communist activist, into an "unmasking" session during which anti-Stalinists were allowed to have their say; the episode was cut short by another painter, Corneliu Baba, who spoke in favor of both artistic freedom and leniency toward Maxy.